 ECHORD++ focuses on research and development with relevance to industrial applications and high market potential.
-For the technology development within the PDTI scheme, two application areas have been identified, Healthcare and Urban Robotics.
+This call addresses the Healthcare application area.

-Different public bodies have submitted different challenges (technology needs) and out of this pool, a panel of experts has selected one challenge for each scenario: Robotics for Comprehensive Geriatric Assessment in the Healthcare scenario and Utilities Infrastructures and Condition Monitoring for Sewer Network.
-Robots for the Inspection and Clearance of the Sewer Network in Cities in the Urban Robotics Scenario.
+Different public bodies have submitted different challenges (technology needs) and out of this pool, a panel of experts has selected a challenge in the Healthcare scenario: Robotics for Comprehensive Geriatric Assessment.

-Now, after the secelction of the challenges, R&D consortia have the opportunity to address these challenges by submitting proposals for both scenarios.
-Three proosals will be selected for each scenario to provide a system design within the first 6 months, then two of the three consortia will continue developing prototypes which are finally tested at the public bodies' sites in form of small-scale test series.
+Now, after the secelction of the challenge, R&D consortia have the opportunity to address this challeng by submitting proposals.
+Three proosals will be selected to provide a system design within the first 6 months, then two of the three consortia will continue developing prototypes which are finally tested at the public bodies' sites in form of small-scale test series.